sulu/sulu-docs/cookbook/smart-content-data-provider.rst

     allows to choose a source for the request.
 This is very useful in tree structures, because it allows to filter e.g. only for pages below a certain page.

+There is an `enableLimit`, an `enablePagination` and an `enablePresentAs` call, which allow you to enable certain features.
+And the optional `enableView` allows you to define to which `View` the application should navigate, when one of the resulting items is clicked.
+The first parameters describes the view defined in an `Admin` class, and the second part is a mapping from a json pointer, which defines where from the loaded smart content item the value should be received, to the parameter of the `View`'s path.

 4. Service Definition
 ~~~~~~~~~~~~~~~~~~~~~